nyorain/vil/readme.md

 ninja -C build
 ```

-To install the layer you can just run `ninja -C build install` (you might need superuser rights for that).
+To install the layer you can just run `meson install --tags runtime` (you might need superuser rights for that).
 By default, meson will install to `/usr/local` so - depending on your system - the layer configuration file or
 layer library itself might not be found by the vulkan loader.
 Either make sure that `/usr/local` is properly
 included in your system's library and vulkan loader search paths or change the install prefix to `/usr`
 via meson (e.g. run `meson --prefix=/usr build` in the beginning).
 Be warned that using the `/usr` prefix for manually built libs/applications is generally not recommended since it might mess
 with your package manager.